maxzerbini/dingo/README.md

 }
 ```
 ## Service Object
-These object expose a set of methods used to construct and expose RESTful API.
+These object offer a set of methods used to construct and expose RESTful API.
 This generator is under development.

 ## Configuration